 Even a minute extra in the oven will make a difference, which happened to my first batch.

 Another thing to keep in mind is that everyone has a different oven in their home.

-Often this is why I watch when I bake cookies and try not to leave the kitchen,
+Often, this is why I watch when I bake cookies and try not to leave the kitchen,

-As soon as the timer goes off, I take them out immediately and set them on a cooling rack.
+When the timer goes off, I take them out immediately and set them on a cooling rack.

 Cookies will continue baking if you leave them on the tray you don’t want.